 Let’s be honest.
 You can speak English.
 That’s partly why you are here.
 You may wonder if you ‘need ‘ this workshop.
 You may be here because you are convinced you ‘can’t speak’ or you feel that you must ‘do something’ with the English skills you have already acquired.
-Whatever reason brought you to this workshop, we’re glad you are here.
-We have found that the people who participate in this workshop enjoy speaking English and are invested in their own development.
-One of the assumptions that will guide our activities in this workshop is that learning should be interactive and stimulating, so we’re committed to make sure this workshop is not just a repetitive review of the English that you’ve learned up till now, but rather a culmination of creative activities to help you become an even more fluent speaker of English.
+Whatever reason brought you to this workshop, I’m glad you are here.
+I have found that the people who participate in this workshop enjoy speaking English and are invested in their own development.
+One of the assumptions that will guide my activities in this workshop is that learning should be interactive and stimulating, so I’m committed to make sure this workshop is not just a repetitive review of the English that you’ve learned up till now, but rather a culmination of creative activities to help you become an even more fluent speaker of English.

 I began my teaching career in Southern California, USA, at the Orange County Outdoor School where I was introduced to experiential learning.
 I devised and orchestrated hands-on learning activities while teaching outdoor classes in the San Bernardino Mountains.